Heroh396/heroh396.github.io/linux/_posts/2016-10-18-install-matlab-2012-linux.md

 	cd /mnt
 	sudo ./install
 ```
-Install matlab by gui, check  install without internet, use this key:
+Install matlab by GUI, check  install without internet, use this key:

 -   54433-42422-42196-01350-12755-09842